Losses in Induction Motor

-These losses in induction motor do not depend on the load hence they are known as constant losses.
+These losses do not depend on the load hence they are known as constant losses.
 These can be further categorized as under:

 - Core losses: These include eddy current and hysteresis losses in stator as well as in rotor magnetic core.
 Eddy current losses in rotor core are negligible since rotor current frequency is very small in the order of 0.5 to 2 Hz.

-These losses in the induction motor are constant since these depend upon voltage and frequency which is practically constant.
+These losses of induction motor are constant since these depend upon voltage and frequency which is practically constant.